asammad48/RestaurantAppCustomerView/replit.md

 Preferred communication style: Simple, everyday language.

 ## Recent Changes
-- **2025-09-20**: Successfully imported from GitHub and configured for Replit environment
+- **2025-09-23**: Successfully imported from GitHub and configured for Replit environment
 - Fixed replit-cartographer plugin compatibility issue by temporarily disabling it
 - Configured proper workflow for port 5000 with webview output
 - Set up deployment configuration for autoscale deployment
+- Configured mock API system to work completely offline in Replit environment
+- Updated queryClient.ts to intercept all external API calls and provide mock data
+- Fixed allergens API integration in cart-modal.tsx to use mock data
-- Verified all core functionality works correctly in the Replit environment
+- Verified all core functionality works correctly in the Replit environment with full mock data support

 ## System Architecture